 So with a big need for cash coming at an undetermined time in the future he needs to be fully liquid.
 He can’t risk losing anything in the market for the time being and no safe asset will give him the flexibility to make the purchase when it happens.
 Real estate considerations play a big part in many retirement plans.
 Some people upgrade or add a second home and some people downsize to cut cost and free up extra cash.

 My advice is the same for everyone.
 Money needed for major purchases within a few years should be kept safe.
-There’s not enough time for real growth no matter what yield you get so it doesn’t make sense to risk not having fund available exactly when you need it.
+There’s not enough time for real growth no matter what yield you get so it doesn’t make sense to risk not having funding available exactly when you need it.

 For now, Kim needs to focus on his tasks around the farm.
 When the snow melts he’ll go to the stock sale, buy some steers to finish and plant some raspberry bushes.
 He will continue saving money and eventually buy the old house.
 When that happens he will then be in a place where he can look at investing some assets for long-term growth.

 Part of him thought that I didn’t want to deal with him because he doesn’t have that much money but that’s a long ways from the truth.
 He understands it differently now that I explained why liquidity is the biggest issue for him.
-I also told him that I spend my time solving problems that he doesn’t have.
+I also told him that normally I spend my time solving problems that he doesn’t have.

 He has adequate savings and monthly income plus insurance to cover contingencies.
 He is simple and would rather trust me than spend a lot of time researching products and financial strategies.
 For that reason I chose not to sell him an annuity.
 He wanted me to make the decision so I considered all factors and determined it’s not what’s best for him right now.